This article was updated in July 2022.

 3 Ways to Increase B2B Sales with Event Marketing

-Build lasting relationships
+1. Build lasting relationships

-When it comes to building relationships, getting face-to-face with net-new prospects and existing customers is the most effective marketing tactic.
+When it comes to successful lead generation and building relationships, getting face-to-face with net-new prospects and existing customers is the most effective marketing tactic.
 Despite the growth of online channels and technologies, nothing triumphs over personal contact.
-With proven effectiveness, highly targeted in-person events organized by a company rank among the highest ROI of any B2B marketing activity.
-Start with your desired result, and work backwards to decide the best strategy for each event.
+With proven effectiveness, highly targeted B2B events organized rank among the highest ROI of any B2B marketing activity.
+Start with your desired result, and work backwards to decide the best B2B sales strategy for each event.
 Plan diligently and test everything.

-Increase customer retention
+2. Increase customer retention

 Field marketing events increase the likelihood that your customers will re-purchase your products.
 According to an Eventrack study, 84% of consumers repurchase the product promoted at the event, after their first purchase.
-In addition, you’ll retain more customers because you’ll create a feedback loop with which to improve your products and services.
-By attending and hosting live events, you have the chance to gather valuable insight into how prospects and customers alike view and use your business.
+In addition, you’ll retain more customers by creating a feedback loop that improves your products and services.
+By attending and hosting B2B events, you have the chance to gather valuable insight into how prospects and customers alike view and use your business.

-Increase likelihood of follow-up conversation
+3. Increase likelihood of follow-up conversations

 According to Salesforce, 80% of trade show exhibitors don’t follow up with their show leads.
 Once you’ve met your target audience in person, exchanged business cards and words of value, make sure you exchange profiles across the web.
-Don’t be afraid of reaching out via LinkedIn, email, Twitter, or even Snapchat or Instagram.
+Don’t be afraid to reach out via LinkedIn, email, Twitter, or whatever social channel makes sense for your business.
 Use technology to augment relationships you foster, you’ll increase the likelihood of furthering the conversation.
-Following up post-event is as important as any step you’ll take when it comes to nurturing B2B prospects or retaining existing customers.
+Following up post-event is as important as any step you’ll take when it comes to B2B sales lead generation or retaining existing customers.